The Future of SEO – Effective Frequency

 My vision statement has been added to the image which was of the four amigos in Greece while attending Jason Karpouzis wedding.

 Traditional Marketing vs Online

-Many consumers now find things they want to buy through entering a Google search, but how do people know what they’re looking for if a product or brand hasn’t been presented to them in the first place?
+Many consumers now find things they want to buy through entering a Google search.
+But how do people know what they’re looking for if a product or brand hasn’t been presented to them in the first place?
 This is where you need to find a balance, and make sure you are thinking about effective frequency for both sides of your marketing campaign.

 These are essential if you are launching a new product or company which no one knows anything about yet.
 This type of advertising is about putting your brand in front of people who would otherwise never have known about it.

-Going back to the hair straightener example, imagine you’ve just started the company and your brand is called ‘Sandra’s Hair Straighteners’.
+Going back to the hair straightener example, imagine you are starting the company and your brand is ‘Sandra’s Hair Straighteners’.
 Is anyone going to be looking to buy a product from you if they don’t even know the company exists?
 Definitely not.

-Studies suggest that if a person hears about a product or service through different types of platforms (e.g. hears it on radio, sees in a newspaper and watches it on TV) they will be more likely to enquire.
+Studies suggest that if a person hears about a product or service through different types of platforms (e.g. hears it on the radio, sees in a newspaper and watches it on TV) they will be more likely to inquire.

 Digital Marketing and Online Strategies

 So you’ve run your ad campaign, and people are seeing Sandra’s Hair Straighteners everywhere.
 It reaches the effective frequency and someone decides they want to buy one of your hair straighteners, so they take to Google.